 - 2.1 The most vulnerable witnesses are those under 18 years and those with a cognitive impairment ('vulnerable witnesses').
-One of the principles of the criminal justice system is to ensure fairness and this includes facilitating the participation of vulnerable witnesses and providing a capacity for them to give their best evidence.
-This participation includes the Court giving directions for the appropriate management and questioning of a vulnerable witness including where the Court appoints an intermediary.
-The Court should take every reasonable step to facilitate the participation of a vulnerable witness. - 2.2 Intermediary schemes aim to facilitate vulnerable witnesses to give their best evidence in light of the research and the experience, particularly in England and Wales since 2008, which shows that the way in which questions are asked of witnesses can affect their evidence. - 2.3 Intermediaries are trained professionals with specialist skills in communication.
+One of the principles of the criminal justice system is to ensure fairness including facilitating the participation of vulnerable witnesses and providing a capacity for them to give their best evidence.
+This participation includes the Court giving directions for the appropriate management and questioning of a vulnerable witness, including (but not limited to) where the Court appoints an intermediary.
+The Court should take every reasonable step to facilitate the participation of a vulnerable witness. - 2.2 Intermediary schemes aim to facilitate vulnerable witnesses to give their best evidence in light of the research and the experience, particularly in England and Wales since 2008, which shows that the way in which witnesses are asked questions can affect their evidence.2 - 2.3 Intermediaries are trained professionals with specialist skills in communication.
 They are not expert witnesses called by a party.
-They are officers of the Court who, under the Intermediary Program, assist the vulnerable witness and the Court so that the witness can give their best evidence during the visual and audio recording of evidence ('VARE') by police and in their evidence in Court namely in examination in chief, cross-examination and re-examination. - 2.4 A ground rules hearing is a pre-hearing process used to discuss and establish how vulnerable witnesses will be enabled to give their best evidence, by the Court setting ground rules for the questioning of the witness.
-The ground rules take the form of Court directions.
-See also '4.
-Ground rules hearings - an introduction' and '5.
-Ground rules hearings - the process'.
+They are officers of the Court3 who, under the Intermediary Program, assist the vulnerable witness and the Court so that the witness